heroiclabs/nakama-dotnet/README.md

 # Nakama

-> .NET client for Nakama server written in C#.
+> .NET client for Nakama and Satori servers written in C#.

 [Nakama](https://github.com/heroiclabs/nakama) is an open-source server designed to power modern games and apps.
 Features include user accounts, chat, social, matchmaker, realtime multiplayer, and much [more](https://heroiclabs.com).

+[Satori](https://heroiclabs.com/satori/) is a LiveOps server that combines Event Capture, Segmentation, A/B Tests, Feature Flags, Events Calendar, and more together to provide Live Services gameplay.

-This client implements the full API and socket options with the server.
-It's written in C# with minimal dependencies to support Unity, Xamarin, Godot, XNA, and other engines and frameworks.
+These clients implement the full API and socket options for their servers.
+All written in C# with minimal dependencies to support Unity, Xamarin, Godot, XNA, and other engines and frameworks.

 Full documentation is online - https://heroiclabs.com/docs